MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ListStore.md

 gtk_list_store_set
 ------------------

 Sets the value of one or more cells in the row referenced by the iterator.
 The variable argument list should contain integer column numbers, each column number followed by the value to be set.
-For example, to set column 0 with type `G_TYPE_STRING` to “Foo”, you would write `gtk_list_store_set( iter, 0, "Foo")`.
+For example, to set column 0 with type `G_TYPE_STRING` to “Foo”, you would write `$ls.gtk_list_store_set( $iter, 0, "Foo")`.

 The value will be referenced by the store if it is a `G_TYPE_OBJECT`, and it will be copied if it is a `G_TYPE_STRING` or `G_TYPE_BOXED`.

     method gtk_list_store_set ( Gnome::Gtk3::TreeIter $iter, $col, $val, ... )

-  * $iter; row iterator
+  * Gnome::Gtk3::TreeIter $iter; A valid row iterator for the row being modified

   * $col, $val; pairs of column number and value